Young Planning Professionals’ National Workshop

 3 YPPs, Wang Ruxin of Beijing University, Tang Saiwen of Shenzhen Planning Institute and Jenna Helal were awarded with “Honorable Mention in a National YPP Workshop”.
 Wang Ruxin, Tang Saiwen, Ma Chen Wu of the Chinese Academy of Sciences and Zhou Zhaoqian of Beijing Planning Institute received UPSC special award.

-The results of the workshop will once again be presented during the 54th ISOCARP World Planning Congress in a special session on 2 October.
+The results of the workshop were once again presented during the 54th ISOCARP World Planning Congress in a special session on 2 October, by the award winners Wang Ruxin and Tang Saiwen.